Kulowetsamo/GPA-Calculator-for-TAU/README.md

 ### GPA Calculator

-1. **Choose your department and semester** — use the three dropdowns at the top of the Calculator screen to select Department, Year, and Semester.
+1. **Choose your department and semester** — use the dropdowns at the top of the Calculator screen.
 The course list updates automatically.
+The department selector is locked while a profile is active (department is set per profile).

+2. **Navigate semesters** — use the Year/Semester dropdowns, or swipe left/right on the calculator screen.
+The dot strip at the bottom shows your position across all eight semesters.

-2. **Enter grades** — for each course, select a letter grade from the dropdown.
-The semester GPA and credits are recalculated immediately.
-Courses marked with `SKIP` or `S/U` (zero-credit) are ignored.
+3. **Enter grades** — select a letter grade from the dropdown on each course row.
+The semester GPA and credits update instantly.
+Courses graded `SKIP` or `S/U` (zero-credit) are excluded.

-3. **Save the semester** — press **Save GPA**.
-This stores the current semester's GPA and credits in the profile's history and updates the cumulative GPA.
+4. **Save the semester** — press **Save GPA**.
+This writes the semester GPA and credit count into the profile's history and updates the cumulative GPA banner.

-4. **Create a profile** *(optional)* — navigate to the **Profiles** tab and click **+ New Profile**.
-Give it a name and assign a department.
-Once a profile is active, your saved semester data is tied to it.
+5. **Create a profile** *(optional)* — go to the **Profiles** tab and tap **+ New Profile**.
+Give it a name and choose a department.
+Once active, all saved data is tied to that profile.

-5. **Use What-If mode** — click **What-If** to enter temporary grade overrides.
-Change any grade to see the projected impact on your cumulative GPA.
-Changes are not saved; exit what-if mode to return to your real grades.
+6. **Use What-If mode** — tap **What-If** to enter temporary grade overrides.
+The cumulative GPA updates live; changes are not saved.
+Exit What-If to return to real grades.

-6. **Set a target GPA** — click **Target GPA**, enter your desired cumulative GPA, and the tool will calculate the average grade needed in remaining semesters.
+7. **Set a target GPA** — tap **Target GPA**, enter your desired cumulative GPA, and the tool will calculate what you need next semester.

-7. **View and share your transcript** — switch to the **View** tab to see a full transcript of saved semesters.
-Use the share button to copy a text summary or save the transcript as an image.
+8. **View and share your transcript** — switch to the **View** tab.
+Use the action buttons to copy a text summary, share via the system share sheet, or export the transcript as a PNG image.

-8. **Export or import profiles** — at the bottom of the **Profiles** tab, use the export buttons to download all profiles or just the active one as a `.json` file.
-Use **Import profiles** to load a file or paste JSON from a classmate.
-See [Profile Export / Import](#profile-export--import) for details.
+9. **Export or import profiles** — at the bottom of the **Profiles** tab, use the export buttons to download all profiles or just the active one as a `.json` file.
+Tap **Import** to load a file or paste JSON directly.

 ---

 ### Grade Calculator

-The **Grade Calc** screen is a standalone tool for computing a final course score from individual components (midterms, final exam, quizzes, lab, bonus quizzes, and any custom extras).
-It is separate from the GPA calculator and works with any grading scheme.
+The **Grade Calc** screen is a standalone tool for computing a final course score from individual components.
+It works with any grading scheme and is independent of the GPA calculator.

 #### Sub-tabs